-IN

-A user-assigned integer constant or integer variable that specifies the number (in the range 0-31) of the program to be executed or recorded when the specified time elapses.
+IN = A user-assigned integer constant or integer variable that specifies the number of the program to be executed or recorded when the specified time elapses.
+The number must be in the range which is established by the System Director NITP1 and and NITP2 EQU cards.
+Its maximum size can be between 0 and 31.
 The number is assigned at System Skeleton build time.
 Program numbers are used instead of names to provide the record interrupt option.

-- = An integer expression, identifying the number (1-9) of the programmed timer. - A user-assigned expression that specifies the number of interval counts before the called program is executed.
+- An integer expression, identifying the number (1-9) of the programmed timer. - A user-assigned expression that specifies the number of interval counts before the called program is executed.
 This number is a function of the Secondary (or Programmed) Time Base.